-About 70 percent of the Town has prime farmland soils.
+Prime farmland soils cover approximately 60 to 70 percent of the Town of Day.
 These class designations refer to the quality of soils for growing crops and are based on United States Department of Agriculture (USDA) classifications.
 Class 1 soils are the best soils in Marathon County for growing all crops.
 Class 2 soils are also very good agricultural soils, however, they may be prone to wetness and are therefore less desirable than Class 1 soils.
 It should be noted that not all prime farm soils are used for farming; some have been developed with residential or other uses.
 The "prime farm soils" designation simply indicates that these soils are good productive farmland.
-Approximately 1,800 acres are held under farmland preservation contracts, which provide certain tax incentives to encourage land to be kept in active farming.
+Over 700 acres are held under farmland preservation contracts, which provide certain tax incentives to encourage land to be kept in active farming.
 This is discussed in greater detail in the Land Use section.